Fiordarancio/pitcher/README.md

 # PITCHER - A neural-PITCH-recognizER
-C implementation of a pitch recognizer using a perceptron-based neural network.
+This project implements a pitch recognizer, usable both for voice and instruments, and it is realized with a perceptron-based neural network.

 ## Brief description
 The main service the application is goig to deliver concerns:
 * building and training the newtork using different audio samples (synthetized and/or wav)
-* capture audio from an input device and ubmit to neural network
+* capture audio from an input device and submit to neural network
 * output results on terminal

 The project is deployed under a Linux operating system and exploits [ALSA](https://alsa-project.org/alsa-doc/alsa-lib/index.html) for audio devices control.
 For wav reading, we used [libsndfile](http://www.mega-nerd.com/libsndfile/).
 Neural network is self-implemented.

 The audio sampling rate we refer by now is 44100 Hz and this is relevant since determines the number of frames effectively read in the period the capturing thread is called (50 ms).
 Though, both these values can be changed where they are defined, before compilation.

-## Map
-The main folder contains (.h and .c):
+The application provides an additional implementation that compares Fast Fourier Trasforms of the audio sample with a reference list in order to provide the correct answer.

 ### Libraries
 * `autil`		: utility mini-library for easily manage the ALSA interfaces
-* `wav`			: library for reading a wav file by chunks or entirely, testing also playback if needed
+* `mutils`		: additional geormetric functions
 * `pnet`		: library with all functions needed to build a multi-layer perceptron network, to train it and save its weights
-* `mutils`		: additional geormetric functions
+* `pnetlib`		: contains macro-function about: the building of a training set of elements called `example`s, formed by an array of real numbers for samples and another for the label (this generalization allows the user to create any kind of input, as long as he builds up the network accordingly); the training algorithm (we use Stochastic Gradient Descent on minibatch); error evaluation and printing; set shuffling and normalization; plus other utility functions needed during training
 * `ptask_time`	: library for time thread utilities
-* `pnetlib`		: contains macro-function about: the building of a training set of elements called `example`s, formed by an array of real numbers for samples and another for the label (this generalization allows the user to create any kind of input, as long as he builds up the network accordingly); the training algorithm (we use Stochastic Gradient Descent on minibatch); error evaluation and printing; set shuffling and normalization; plus other utility functions needed during training
+* `wav`			: library for reading a wav file by chunks or entirely, testing also playback if needed

 ### Main programs
 There are 2 versions of the main programs: `train/ftrain` and `pitcher/fpitcher`.
 The difference is the application or not of the fft in the examples given (and predicted).
-In both trainings, we build a 3 layer perceptron network with 12 output neurons (12 pitches to recognize) and save obtained weights.
+In both trainings, we usually build a 3 layer perceptron network with 12 output neurons (12 pitches to recognize) and save obtained weights.
+The number of neurons of the hidden layer can be decided at run time.
 Variables to be set at run time:
 * the number of input and hidden neurons
 * common bias (trainable)